 The four stages you need to include in any break from work are:

 Be lazy.
 Give yourself permission to sleep in, go to bed early or have a nap during the day.
 Do them all if you like!

 Our bodies need to stop now and then and do nothing, so ignore any guilt that might be telling you to be busy.
 If you have kids or other responsibilities, rest in short batches when you have help.

 Do things you haven’t had time to do lately.
 It might feel insignificant like cleaning up your house or working in the yard.
 It might be catching up with a couple of friends over coffee.

 It’s what gives your life meaning and a sense of peace and connection.

 Once you have some more perspective, work out what you could change going forward.
 How could you keep your newfound sense of balance and control?
 Are there some things you need to say no to?
 Others you might have to work on bowing out of?

+Look again at the strategies in my article on self-care if you need some new ideas.
 Identify a couple of tweaks that could make life more livable.